 Mixed content is not blocked: not secure

-- : If you see a lock with a red line over it, the page contains mixed active content and Firefox is not blocking insecure elements.
+- : If you see a padlock with a red line over it, the page contains mixed active content and Firefox is not blocking insecure elements.
 That page is open to eavesdropping and attacks where your personal data from the site could be stolen.
-Unless you’ve unblocked mixed content using the instructions in the next section, you shouldn’t see this icon.
+Unless you’ve unblocked mixed content using the instructions in the next section, you shouldn’t see this icon on a secure (HTTPS) website.
+Note: A padlock with a red line is also shown on unencrypted (HTTP or FTP) websitesan unencrypted (HTTP) login page.

-- : A grey lock with an orange triangle indicates that Firefox is not blocking insecure passive content, such as images.
+- : A gray padlock with an orange or yellow triangle indicates that Firefox is not blocking insecure passive content, such as images.
 By default, Firefox does not block mixed passive content; you will simply see a warning that the page isn't fully secure.
-Attackers may be able to manipulate parts of the page, for example, by displaying misleading or inappropriate content, but they should not be able to steal your personal data from the site.
+Attackers may be able to manipulate parts of the page like displaying misleading or inappropriate content, but they should not be able to steal your personal data from the site.

 Unblock mixed content